CSB-KaracaLab/Sox-PTF/Raw_Data/MinorGroove/README.md

 ## Minor groove output files

-[3DNA](https://x3dna.org/) (Lu and Olson, 2003) is used to calculate the minor groove values of DNA.
-It generates an output file for every coordinate file and saves the output file with _.out_ extension.
+[3DNA](https://x3dna.org/) (Lu and Olson, 2003) was used to calculate the minor groove values of DNA.
+3DNA generates an output file for every coordinate file and saves the output file with _.out_ extension.

 This folder contains _.out_ files that includes the minor groove values of